bnhovde/bardhovde.com-v4/app/about.md

 #About.

 Originally from Norway I moved to the UK after finishing my education.
-Wanting to become a digital designer I managed to get a role in a creative web team in <a href="https://www.oldmutualwealth.co.uk/">Old Mutual Wealth</a>.
+Wanting to become a web-designer I managed to get a role in a creative web team in <a href="https://www.oldmutualwealth.co.uk/">Old Mutual Wealth</a>.

 Shortly after I found that code makes more sense to me.
 I was lucky enough to work in a flexible team that promoted personal progression, and so I moved into a developer role.